We Keep Less So You Make More

 Request a Free Consultation

-At NeJame Law, we not only provide complimentary case evaluations to all potential clients, but we also offer our services on a contingency fee basis.
+At NeJame Law, we not only provide complimentary case evaluations to all potential personal injury clients, but we also offer our services on a contingency fee basis.
 This means that you do not owe any upfront or out-of-pocket expenses when you hire our firm.
 Instead, our attorneys collect fees as a percentage of your total recovery.
 In other words, if we do not secure a settlement or verdict on your behalf, you do not pay.